apimediaru/nova-media-library/README.md

 # Nova Media Library

-This [Laravel Nova](https://nova.laravel.com/) package provides frontend UI and field with some useful options for [spatie\laravel-medialibrary](https://spatie.be/docs/laravel-medialibrary/v9/introduction).
+This [Laravel Nova](https://nova.laravel.com/) package provides frontend UI and field with some useful options over forked and modified for our usage library [spatie\laravel-medialibrary](https://spatie.be/docs/laravel-medialibrary/v9/introduction).
 Documentation how to use base media library could be found [here](https://spatie.be/docs/laravel-medialibrary/v9/introduction).

 ## Installation
 Not published yet